Are you unhappy with the number of leads your company’s website is generating for you?

 This is what we call a lead magnet or a signup incentive.
 A freebie that’s meant to convince the potential subscriber to leave their email address.

-A few examples you might have come across include ebooks, spreadsheets, and email courses.
+A few examples you might have come across include content offers such as ebooks, spreadsheets, and email courses.

-Here’s one squeeze page example where the lead magnet is a report.
+Here’s one squeeze page example where the lead magnet is a link and demo video.

-There are many other, however, and it’s important that you use the right lead magnet for your target audience and your campaign.
+There are many others, however, and it’s important that you use the right lead magnet for your target audience and your campaign.

 To learn more about this, read our blog post on lead magnets.